CombatWombatHub/general-machine-learning/_sources/index.md

-# Goals and To-Dos
+# AI/ML Notes

+## Overview

+[**Artificial Intelligence (AI)**](https://www.geeksforgeeks.org/artificial-intelligence/what-is-artificial-intelligence-ai/) is a technology that enables machines and computers to perform tasks that typically require human intelligence.
+It contains multiple subdivisions.

+- **Machine Learning (ML)** learns from and makes decisions based on data, using algorithms to identify patterns.
+- **Generative AI** creates *new* content (text, images, etc) based on what it's learned instead of just *recognizing* it.
+- **Natural Language Processing (NLP)** understands and interacts with human languages in a way that feels natural.
+- [**Expert Systems**](https://www.geeksforgeeks.org/artificial-intelligence/expert-systems/) use predefined "if-then" rules programmed by human experts to make informed decisions.

 ## Goals
 - Consolidate all of my AI/ML notes in one location where they will be searchable and accessible to me from anyhwere
-- Gain a working understanding of a wide variety of AI/ML techniques, architectures, and concepts
+- Gain a working understanding of a wider variety of AI/ML techniques, architectures, and concepts
 - Build my AI Portfolio by using many types of AI

 ## To-Dos